12 iOS 16.4 features that will make your iPhone even better | Digital Trends

 As Elon Musk continues to ruin Twitter, many people have flocked over to the decentralized rival, Mastodon.
 Though Mastodon may be confusing for some, once you find the right app and UI for it, the network can rival that of Twitter.

 With exponential growth in recent months, Mastodon links have been exchanged in Messages, but you wouldn’t get the neat preview of the post you would with Twitter.
-Apple is adding rich previews for Mastodon links in iOS 16.4, so you can see a preview of what the post is before actually clicking on it.
+Apple has added rich previews for Mastodon links in iOS 16.4, so you can see a preview of what the post is before actually clicking on it.

 Improved Home app with HomeKit